In the cannabis industry, it’s hard to improve the plant.

 For example, it’s estimated to take up to 23 football fields of greenhouse space to grow a sufficient amount of CBD for epilepsy drug, Epidiolex, to treat 40,000 patients.

-As demand increases, industry will look to modern scientific techniques to find ways to produce these cannabinoid compounds, like so many other ingredients that have revolutionized our health and wellness.
+As demand increases, the industry will look to modern scientific techniques to find ways to produce these cannabinoid compounds, like so many other ingredients that have revolutionized our health and wellness.

 Inspired by nature, accessed by technology